-TEACHING: Alhena is a faculty member at the Center for Curatorial Studies, Bard College (Annandale-on-Hudson).
-She curated the Parsons Fine Art MFA Thesis Exhibition at PARTICIPANT INC. (New York, 2016) and has taught as adjunct faculty at Parsons School of Design and Eugene Lange College, both at the New School in New York, as well as at the Rhode Island School of Art and Design in Providence.
+TEACHING: Alhena is a faculty member at the Center for Curatorial Studies, Bard College (Annandale-on-Hudson) and adjunct faculty at Eugene Lange College - The New School (New York).
+She curated the Parsons Fine Art MFA Thesis Exhibition at PARTICIPANT INC. (New York, 2016) and has taught at the Rhode Island School of Art and Design (Providence).
 Alhena is on the Advisory Committee at the International Studio & Curatorial Program.

 RESIDENCIES: Alhena has been invited to participate in curatorial residencies and workshops at Denniston Hill (Glen Wild, 2015); Artport (Tel Aviv, 2014); Banff Center for Arts and Creativity (Banff, 2010).
 Alhena was artist-in residence with Public Movement at IASPIS (Stockhom, 2012).